levanduy99/Java-Coding/README.md

 Note that the relative order inside both the even and odd groups should remain as it was in the input.

 You must solve the problem in `O(1)` extra space complexity and `O(n)` time complexity.

+### 7. Middle of the Linked List

+Given the `head` of a singly linked list, return *the middle node of the linked list.*
+If there are two middle nodes, return **the second middle** node.

 ## Others

 ### 1. Valid Parentheses